 What to See in Malmö

 Malmö is a surprisingly small city but it is jam-packed full of wonderful architecture and deep, deep history.
-Here are the best things to see and experience during your overnight stay in Malmö.
+Here are the best things to see and experience during your overnight stay in from Copenhagen to Malmö.

 Also known as Malmöhus Renaissance Castle, this incredible building is the oldest castle in – not only Sweden – but all of Scandinavia.
+You can go all the way from Copenhagen to Malmö and not visit the castle!
 It was built by Eric of Pomerania, king of the unified nations of Denmark, Norway, and Sweden in 1434.
 Eric of Pomerania is the same man who built Kronborg Castle, just over the water in Denmark!
 The castle still stands in perfect renaissance condition 600 years later, and inside the castle is a museum.
 The museum explores the local history, natural history, and technology of Malmö and is well worth an hour of your time!
 Don’t forget to explore the grounds around the castle as there are some beautiful flowers and this picturesque windmill.

 First and foremost, this is a gorgeous building.
 It was opened in 1905 and is a pleasure to explore inside and out.
 This mix of old and new architecture (the new extension was designed by Danish architects Henning Larsen) can be seen depending on where you are.
 From one side, you have a renaissance building which looks not unlike a grand palace.
 From another (and best seen from this inside-out) is an enormous glass structure which reaches several stories up and overlooks the palace gardens and lake which surround it.